 NOTICE: Until further notice, all classes are converted to online, which means anyone can take one-on-one lessons with our instructors anywhere in the world!
 Interested in online private lessons?
 Submit your inquiry below:

-Private Voice, Piano, Guitar, Ukulele, Electric Bass, Mandolin, and Penny Whistle lessons
+Private Voice, Piano, Guitar, Ukulele, Drum, Electric Bass, Mandolin, and Penny Whistle lessons

 We hand select our teachers based on two criteria:

 - Ability to engage students in musical learning for upbeat and fun lessons.

 - Ability to provide high quality age/skill appropriate lessons to all students.